raquelbaeta/Public-Opinion-on-Political-Parties-and-Military-Governments/README.md

 ### Overview

 This script performs an exploratory data analysis on public opinion regarding military governments in Burkina Faso and Botswana.
 The analysis is based on survey data, and it examines the relationship between respondents' opinions and their gender.
-The script covers data cleaning, recoding, visualization, bivariate analysis, and linear regression.
+The script covers data cleaning, recoding, visualisation, bivariate analysis, and linear regression.

 ### Requirements